Welcome to today's edition of the Rush 24-7 podcast.

 Why do you figure the teleprompter died yesterday?

-Steve Gilbert uh has explored the possibility that Obama's teleprompter committed suicide.
+Steve Gilbert has explored the possibility that Obama's teleprompter committed suicide.

 They need to call in the Los Angeles County coroner here to find out exactly what happened to that teleprompter.

-We have the audio of the uh of the teleprompter dying or committing suicide, uh which uh whichever it is.
+We have the audio of the teleprompter dying or committing suicide, whichever it is.

-This is in the the OEO, the uh the executive office building over there, the Eisenhower office building.
+This is in the OEO, the executive office building over there, the Eisenhower office building.

-Uh, and he was speaking to the White House Office of Urban Affairs, urban and metropolitan policy round table.
+And he was speaking to the White House Office of Urban Affairs, Urban and Metropolitan Policy Roundtable.

-I'm sure they've got baby teleprompers and backups, but I mean the head honcho just bit the dust yesterday.
+I'm sure they've got baby teleprompters and backups, but I mean, the head honcho just bit the dust yesterday.

 We took swift and aggressive action in the first months of my administration to pull our economy.